AgrospAI/pontus-x_cli/README.md

 * **auth**: commands related to authentication.
 * **read**: commands that do not make modifications in the blockchain.
 * **write**: commands that make modifications in the blockchain.
-There is one exception: the `access` command, which causes problems when run in parallel with other write commands.
 All write commands are run sequentially to avoid conflicts.

 ### Initialization